 Another thing that happens is it becomes easier to rank.
 As people consume, share, and link to your content, Google learns to trust you as an authority in your space, making it easier to compete in search.
 So, although SEO will still require a good chunk of your time, once you get the hang of it, it will use up less of your creative energy – freeing you to shift focus toward other things, like encouraging website visitors to convert.

 What are the Drawbacks of SEO?

-Of course, it wouldn’t be fair to talk about the benefits of SEO without sharing the drawbacks as well.
-The reality is, SEO is a big commitment, so before you dive in, I’d encourage you to think about your priorities and limitations so you can decide if you’re ready.
+Of course, it wouldn’t be fair to talk about the benefits of SEO without also sharing the drawbacks.
+SEO is a big commitment, so before you dive in, I’d encourage you to think about your priorities and limitations so you can decide if you’re ready.
 For instance, here are some of the drawbacks of SEO:

 1. SEO Requires a Significant Investment of Both Money and Time

 SEO pricing varies tremendously, depending on the skills of whomever you hire and what they will do.
 Experts in this field typically charge upwards of $100 an hour and will normally need a minimum of 15 to 20 hours a month to move a small business forward.
 So, expect to spend approximately $2,000 per month or more.

 Furthermore, this cost is just for the person with SEO expertise.
 You may also need website development, writing, email marketing, or other types of skills, so be sure to clarify the capabilities of the person you plan to hire and fill in the gaps.